rdoxenham/openstack-training/documentation/openstack-manual.md

 As previously mentioned, images uploaded to Glance should be 're-initialised' or 'syspreped' so that any system-specific configuration is wiped away, this ensures that there are no conflicts between instances that are started.
 It's common practice to find pre-defined virtual machine images online that contain a base operating system and perhaps a set of packages for a particular purpose.
 The next few steps will allow you to take such an image and upload it into the Glance registry.

-Firstly, we need to get access to an image, if you're following the training course, get hold of the RHEL 6.4 Cloud template from your instructor...
+Firstly, we need to get access to an image, if you're following the training course, get hold of the RHEL 6.4 Cloud template from your instructor (this is slightly different to the original template provided as it has cloud-init already installed, more to come later).

 	(On your hypervisor host)# scp /path/to/rhel64-cloud.qcow2 root@192.168.122.101:/root